GTnikito/fuel_stations_web_service/api-description.md

 But this solution is not pure REST, because:

-* Because client-server  messages are not self-descriptive, client will need to hard code the description and parsing of message.
+* Client-server messages are self-descriptive only if there is already some information about our data on Client.
+So, content_type will show what kind of data is in received Json.